What is Human Resource Management?

 Context of Human Resources Management

-The Warwick model considers business strategy and HR practises (as in the Guest model), the external and internal context in which these activities occur (unlike the Guest model), and the process by which these changes occur, including interactions between changes in both context and content (unlike the Guest model).
+The Warwick model considers business strategy and HR practises (as in the Guest model), the external and internal context in which these activities occur (unlike the Guest model), and the human resource management process by which these changes occur, including interactions between changes in both context and content (unlike the Guest model).

 What are the 5 areas of Human Resource Management?